AxisCommunications/acap-documentation/docs/get-started/pre-req.md

   - For Windows and macOS, use the automatically upgradable **Docker desktop stable**.
   - For Linux, use **Docker community edition** version 18.09 or later.
 - GIT scm.
 [GIT downloads](https://git-scm.com/downloads).
-- We also recommend using Microsoft **Visual Studio Code**.
+- We also recommend using Microsoft [Visual Studio Code](https://code.visualstudio.com/).
 But you are free to choose your favorite editor.